This page contains answers to common questions and comments that aren't directly connected to the ratings and how they work.

 What tournaments do you accept into the system?

-The guiding principle is that it needs to be a real and serious HEMA tournament that's open to all applicable fighters.
+The guiding principle is that it needs to be a real and serious HEMA tournament that's open to all applicable fighters, and we have established some guidelines:

 If your tournament meets the criteria and you can provide us with the data, we'll be happy to include it in the system.
-We have a template for data entry that we're happy to send you, so get in touch and we'll send you everything you need.
+You should be able to find everything you need on https://submit.hemaratings.com/

 What happens to tournaments that are submitted with errors or don't meet the criteria?